All Episodes

 The Japanese, more than anybody else, have done everything they can to save the planet.

-Gaya wipes them out.
+Gaia wipes them out.

-So we repeated what the guy said, chuckle about it, and the Hollywood reporter has a story.
+So we repeated what the guy said, chuckle about it.

-With Lib Tards screaming about me for being insensitive and so forth about all the suffering over there.
+The Libtards, I am told that the Twitter universe is afire with Libtards screaming about me for being insensitive and so forth about all the suffering over there.

-Diane Sawyer soundbite from yesterday.
+We need to get that Diane Sawyer soundbite from yesterday.

-Here's remember now, great minds ideas.
+Folks, look, here's, remember now, great minds, ideas.

-Average minds people, small minds, or average minds events, small minds people.
+Average minds, people, small minds, or average minds, events, small minds, people.

-We've got earthquakes which led to tsunamis, which is leading to all kinds of nuclear problems.
+We've got earthquakes, which led to tsunamis, which is leading to all kinds of nuclear problems.

 The scope of the problems facing the Japanese people are quite large.

-It's a it's it's it's huge.
+It's huge.

-And okay, I'm good.
+And okay, good.

 We got this.